THG-Headless/thg-altitude-docs/src/content/docs/astro-integration/v2.0.0/guides/getting-started.md

 To switch between www.siteone.com and www.sitetwo.com, change your x-altitude-instance header from www.sisteone.com to www.sitetwo.com using the [ModHeader extension](https://chromewebstore.google.com/detail/modheader-modify-http-hea/idgpnmonknjnojddfkpgkljpfnnfcklj?hl=en).

 see the [multitenancy reference](../reference/multi-tenancy) for more info

+## Config validation

+In development mode, the first thing that astro-integration will do is validate the config or configs you have passed to it to make sure they match the schema (see the [config reference](../reference/config)) for the required keys.